Background checks help businesses verify candidates during the hiring process

 Digitisation and interconnectivity have altered the way we handle and store information.
-Most companies secure their sensitive data on in-house servers that is accessible to select employees, many of whom have remote access to this information.
+Most companies secure their sensitive data on in-house servers that are accessible to select employees, many of whom have remote access to this information.

-Which means that they can access highly private information anytime and anywhere so long as they have an active internet connection.
+This means that they can access highly private information anytime and anywhere so long as they have an active internet connection.
 Increasing the potential for various security breaches that can have egregious effects on the company and its reputation.

 For companies that are responsible for handling sensitive customer data, regular employee screening should also be conducted on existing employees.
-Especially for anyone who will be transitioning into a role where they will have more interaction and responsibility over any sensitive information.
+Especially for anyone who will be transitioning into a role where they will have more interaction and responsibility for any sensitive information.